jaakkopasanen/AutoEq/README.md

 Best Audio Friends forum.
 This curve doesn't have the glaring treble problems of previously mentioned targets but is quite well balanced overall.
 Curve was turned into a compensation for raw microphone data and tilted 0.3 dB / octave brighter.
-See the [forum thread](https://www.superbestaudiofriends.org/index.php?threads/innerfidelity-fr-target.5560/) for discussion about the original target.
+See the [forum thread](https://www.superbestaudiofriends.org/index.php?threads/innerfidelity-fr-target.5560/) for discussion about the original target. `innerfidelity/resources/innerfidelity_compensation_SBAF-Serious-brighter.csv`

 Innerfidelity 2017 compensation curve is the result of Tyll Hertsens calibrating his measurement head on the Harman reference listening room and is a significant improvement over the old compensation curve used in PDFs.
-However 2017 curve seems to underestimate 2 to 5 kHZ region by several dB leading the equalization to boost those frequencies too much.
+However 2017 curve seems to underestimate 2 to 5 kHZ region by several dB leading the equalization to boost those frequencies too much. `innerfidelity/resources/innerfidelity_compensation_2017.csv`

 Headphone.com compensation curve is used by Headphone.com with their Frequency Response graphs but this seems to underestimate treble even more than the 2017 Innerfidelity curve leading to even brighter equalization.
+`headphonecom/resources/headphonecom_compensation.csv`

 Fourth target is the raw measurement data of Sonoma Model One headphone system as measured by Innerfidelity.
 This is an experiment in equalizing headphones to sound like other headphones.
 Sonoma Model One is reasonably neutrally tuned headphone and as such work as a quite good equalization target.
-I personally prefer the modified SBAF-Serious target though.
+I personally prefer the modified SBAF-Serious target though. `innerfidelity/data/onear/Sonoma Model One/Sonoma Model One.csv`

 None of these targets have bass boost seen in Harman target responses and therefore a +4dB boost was applied for all results.
 Above 6 to 8kHz data is filtered more heavily to avoid measurement artifacts and no positive gain (boost) is